“Raising of Lazarus,” 1905 (Wikimedia Commons)

 Lazarus was raised from the dead by Jesus in a dramatic miracle told in John: 11.
 The Bible identifies him as a man living in the village of Bethany with his sisters Mary and Martha.
 Lazarus falls ill, and the sisters send a message to Jesus that “the one you love is sick.”
 By the time Jesus arrives, Lazarus has been dead in his tomb for four days.
 Jesus weeps at the tomb, then calls, “Lazarus, come out!”
 To the amazement of all, Lazarus is restored to life.

-Some scholars believe Lazarus was also the unnamed “one whom Jesus loved,” also known as “the beloved disciple,” referenced at least five times in the Gospel of John.
+Scholars theorize that Lazarus was also the unnamed “one whom Jesus loved,” also known as “the beloved disciple,” referenced at least five times in the Gospel of John.
 The term implies that Jesus was in love with him, and perhaps they shared the kind of intimacy that today would be called “gay.”
 Bible experts suggest that Lazarus was the unnamed naked man who ran away when Jesus was arrested in Mark 14:51-52.
 He may also have been the nameless “rich young ruler” who asks Jesus how to find eternal life in all three synoptic gospels.

-The Man Jesus Loved: Homoerotic Narratives from the New Testament by Theodore Jennings is an comprehensive book that explores the possibility of Lazarus as Jesus’ lover -- and all the other major queer theories about the beloved disciple.
+The Man Jesus Loved: Homoerotic Narratives from the New Testament by Theodore Jennings is a comprehensive book that explores the possibility of Lazarus as Jesus’ lover -- and all the other major queer theories about the beloved disciple.

 Maybe Lazarus’ unusual family also included lesbians.
 Rev. Nancy Wilson, moderator of Metropolitan Community Churches, raises this possibility in her brochure “Our Story Too:Reading the Bible with New Eyes,” which says: